CraneStation/wasmtime-wasi/docs/WASI-background.md

 To be sure, it certainly would be cool.
 But there's a tendency in some circles to think of something like Debian as the natural end goal in a system API and toolchain for WebAssembly.
-I feel this tendancy too myself.
+I feel this tendency too myself.
 But it was never really clear how we should make it work.

 The insight here is that we can split the design space, rather than